MartynHorslen/MartynHorslen/README.md

 <h1 align="center">Hi 👋, I'm Martyn</h1>
 <h3 align="center">I am a passionate Full Stack Web Developer.</h3>

-- :computer: I’m currently working on [Laravel Dashboard](https://github.com/MartynHorslen/laravel-dashboard).
+- :computer: I’m currently working on Junior Tasks for [Netmatters](https://www.netmatters.co.uk).

-- :green_book: I am training with [Netmatters](https://www.netmatters.co.uk/train-for-a-career-in-tech) as a Web Developer on their Scion Coalition Scheme.
-I am currently studying the Laravel framework.
-I am also aligned with a development team within Netmatters where I am gaining valuable client testing experience - and soon to be carrying out Junior Developer tasks.
+- :green_book: I have completed training with Netmatters as a Web Developer on their [Scion Coalition Scheme](https://www.netmatters.co.uk/train-for-a-career-in-tech) and was due to start employment until the company set a freeze on hiring.
+I have focussed on gaining skills in Laravel (PHP) and Vue (JavaScript).

 - :notebook: I’ve recently paused study on a **'Back-End Engineer'** course on **Codecademy.com** to focus on the aforementioned training.
 I plan to return and complete this at a future date. ([Codecademy Profile](https://www.codecademy.com/profiles/martynhorslen))

-- :chart_with_upwards_trend: My portfolio can be found [here](https://martyn-horslen.netmatters-scs.co.uk/)
+- :chart_with_upwards_trend: My portfolio can be found [here](https://martyn-horslen.netmatters-scs.co.uk/).

 - :office: Seeking my first junior role.